rmdpalo/JS-algorithms-and-data-structures/Problem Solving Patterns/Frequency Counter Pattern/README.md

 In this specific example we had two arrays, we broke each of them down into objects to classify what's in those arrays and then we can compare those objects.

+We use this pattern if we're given multiple pieces of data and our goal is to compare them.
+In particular, if we need to see if they consist of the same individual pieces.
 ## Try the Anagram challenge to test your understanding of frequency counters.
 [Anagram Challenge](https://github.com/rmdpalo/JS-algorithms-and-data-structures/tree/main/Problem%20Solving%20Patterns/Frequency%20Counter%20Pattern/Anagram-challenge)